-Resentment against the decadent shah and his Western allies grew fulminating in the 1979 revolution bringing the religious leader, Ayatollah Khomeini, to power and turning Iran into a conservative anti-Western theocracy.
+Resentment against the decadent shah and his Western allies grew, fulminating in the 1979 revolution bringing the religious leader, Ayatollah Khomeini, to power and turning Iran into a conservative anti-Western theocracy.
 Iranian hostility toward the U.S. was made clear in 1979 with the taking of the U.S. embassy in Tehran.
 American diplomatic and military actions failed to secure the 52 hostages taken from the embassy.
 A backdoor weapons deal orchestrated by the Reagan administration led to the release of the hostages over a year after the original attack.
 Relations with Iran continued to be hostile with the U.S. siding with Iraq in the Iran-Iraq War and U.S. military aid to Kuwait to protect them from Iranian attacks.
 Iran also supported numerous terrorist attacks against American targets in Lebanon in the 1980s.
 Relations remained relatively static through the 1990s.
 Following 9-11, Iran cooperated with U.S. intervention against the Taliban in Afghanistan for a short time.
-Soon after, Iran was once again funding various terrorist organization s throughout the Middle East designed to both conduct anti-Western activities and to support Shiite organizations in the more liberal Middle Eastern states (Henriksen, 2012)(Henriksen, 2012).
+Soon after, Iran was once again funding various terrorist organization s throughout the Middle East designed to both conduct anti-Western activities and to support Shiite organizations in the more liberal Middle Eastern states (Henriksen, 2012).

 The Iranian quest to develop long-range missiles and nuclear weapons cemented its hostile relationship with the U.S. In 2002, international nuclear inspections found Iran to be in violation of international nuclear agreements.
-Iran refused to back down from its uranium enrichment program which stalled any negotiated with the West.
+Iran refused to back down from its uranium enrichment program, which stalled any negotiated with the West.
 Iran finally suspended its nuclear activities in 2004.
 The nuclear program was quickly restarted however in 2006 by newly elected president, Mahmoud Ahmadinejad.
 New sanctions against Iran were implemented in 2007.
 In response to President Obama’s requests to reopen diplomatic talks, Iran test fired a long-range missile.
-Civil unrest broke out in Iran in 2009 which quelled within the year and during which the U.S. remained neutral.
+Civil unrest broke out in Iran in 2009 that quelled within the year, during which the U.S. remained neutral.
 In 2010, U.S. adopted stricter sanctions against Iran blacklisting many Iranian banks for funding nuclear weapon development.
 The numerous protests of the Arab Spring in 2011 prompted further U.S. concern in the Middle East the possibility of Iranian influence expanding in the region materialized.
-Continued Iranian efforts to develop nuclear weapons keep the U.S. wary of the theocratic nation (Henriksen, 2012)(Henriksen, 2012).
+Continued Iranian efforts to develop nuclear weapons keep the U.S. wary of the theocratic nation (Henriksen, 2012).